 Printing and copying employees face daily risks involving poor ergonomics, printing presses and other heavy machinery, and repetitive-motion work.
 Whether you’re the owner of a print shop or a copy center, you can maintain a safer work environment with:

 By managing your risks, you can decrease the likelihood of workplace injuries.
 That means fewer claims – and a lower insurance premium.

 Don't see your profession?
 Don't worry.
 We insure most businesses.

 Workers’ compensation insurance shields your employees and to some extent your business, but it doesn’t cover property damage, customer injuries, and other common risks.
 Other recommended insurance policies for printers include:

 General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with advertising injuries such as slander.

-Errors and omissions insurance: Also called professional liability insurance, this policy can cover legal fees of lawsuits related to your printing or copying performance.
+Errors and omissions insurance (E&O): Also called professional liability insurance, this policy can cover legal fees of lawsuits related to your printing or copying performance.